mitthrawnuruodo/git-adventure/plot.md

 Looking at the diff diagram, he could see the elegant solution to his bug.
 He checked out the new branch and tested on his computer.
 Happy that it worked perfectly, he accepted the pull request.

 The morning after that, he had more emails from more contributors.
 Although some were not good enough to be added, the others were useful and written well.
 Soon, Theseus spent little time writing new code for his project, instead managing discussions, reviewing pull requests and creating release tags.

+This continued for many months and one day Theseus thought to himself:

+"I wonder how many of the files in this project still contain my code"